frictionlessdata/website-old/_case_studies/cmso.md

 people how data containerization[^philosophy] can be the way to go to enable research data exchange and knowledge discovery at large.

-## How do these specs compare to others?

-Cell tracking data are mostly stored in tabular format, but metadata are never kept together with the data, which makes data interpretation and sharing very difficult.
-The FD specifications take good care of this aspect.
+With most other specifications, cell tracking data are  stored in tabular format, but metadata are never kept together with the data, which makes data interpretation and sharing very difficult.
+The Frictionless Data specifications take good care of this aspect.
 Some other formats are based on XML[^xml] annotation, which certainly does the job, but are perhaps heavier (even though perhaps more sustainable in the long term).
 I hate Excel formats, and